aws-amplify/amplify-cli/Readme.md

   </a>
 </p>

-The Amplify CLI, provides a command line interface for frontend developers to seamlessly enable and configure AWS services into their apps and manage their backend resources with the help of AWS Cloudformation templates.
+The Amplify CLI, provides a command line interface that front-end developers can use to seamlessly enable and configure AWS services in their apps.
+It also enables them to manage their backend resources using AWS CloudFormation templates.

 * [Installation](#installation)
 * [Getting Started](#getting-started)